Hudson Pacific Properties (NYSE:HPP) Stock Rating Upgraded by Zacks Investment Research

-Hudson Pacific Properties (NYSE:HPP – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Hudson Pacific Properties (NYSE:HPP – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “Hudson Pacific Properties, Inc. is a full-service, vertically integrated real estate company focused on owning, operating and acquiring office properties and media and entertainment properties in select growth markets primarily in Northern and Southern California.
 These markets include Los Angeles, Orange County, San Diego, San Francisco, Silicon Valley and the East Bay.
 The Company is headquartered in Los Angeles, California. “

-Other equities research analysts have also issued reports about the company.
-Piper Sandler lowered Hudson Pacific Properties from an “overweight” rating to a “neutral” rating and dropped their price target for the company from $38.00 to $28.00 in a research report on Monday, November 29th.
-Mizuho lowered Hudson Pacific Properties from a “neutral” rating to an “underperform” rating and dropped their price target for the company from $29.00 to $24.50 in a research report on Thursday, January 20th.
-Morgan Stanley dropped their price target on Hudson Pacific Properties from $24.00 to $22.00 and set an “underweight” rating on the stock in a research report on Tuesday, December 14th.
-Robert W. Baird cut Hudson Pacific Properties from an “outperform” rating to a “neutral” rating and lowered their price objective for the company from $32.00 to $29.00 in a research note on Wednesday, January 12th.
-Finally, Wells Fargo & Company cut Hudson Pacific Properties from an “overweight” rating to an “equal weight” rating and set a $27.00 price objective for the company. in a research note on Tuesday, December 14th.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and one has assigned a buy rating to the stock.
-According to MarketBeat.com, Hudson Pacific Properties has a consensus rating of “Hold” and a consensus price target of $28.50.
+Other analysts also recently issued research reports about the stock.
+Mizuho downgraded shares of Hudson Pacific Properties from a “neutral” rating to an “underperform” rating and reduced their price target for the company from $29.00 to $24.50 in a research report on Thursday, January 20th.
+Scotiabank dropped their price objective on shares of Hudson Pacific Properties from $30.00 to $27.00 and set a “sector perform” rating on the stock in a research note on Monday, December 6th.
+Morgan Stanley dropped their price objective on shares of Hudson Pacific Properties from $24.00 to $22.00 and set an “underweight” rating on the stock in a research note on Tuesday, December 14th.
+The Goldman Sachs Group dropped their price objective on shares of Hudson Pacific Properties from $32.00 to $28.00 in a research note on Thursday, January 27th.
+Finally, Wells Fargo & Company cut shares of Hudson Pacific Properties from an “overweight” rating to an “equal weight” rating and set a $27.00 price objective on the stock. in a research note on Tuesday, December 14th.
+Two research analysts have rated the stock with a sell rating, six have given a hold rating and one has given a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $28.50.

-Hudson Pacific Properties (NYSE:HPP – Get Rating) last issued its quarterly earnings data on Wednesday, February 16th.
-The real estate investment trust reported $0.05 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.49 by ($0.44).
-The business had revenue of $240.48 million during the quarter, compared to the consensus estimate of $224.81 million.
-Hudson Pacific Properties had a return on equity of 0.41% and a net margin of 1.68%.
-Hudson Pacific Properties’s quarterly revenue was up 18.0% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.44 earnings per share.
-As a group, equities analysts predict that Hudson Pacific Properties will post 2.06 EPS for the current year.
+Hudson Pacific Properties (NYSE:HPP – Get Rating) last released its quarterly earnings results on Wednesday, February 16th.
+The real estate investment trust reported $0.05 EPS for the quarter, missing the consensus estimate of $0.49 by ($0.44).
+Hudson Pacific Properties had a net margin of 1.68% and a return on equity of 0.41%.
+The business had revenue of $240.48 million during the quarter, compared to analysts’ expectations of $224.81 million.
+During the same quarter last year, the company earned $0.44 EPS.
+The firm’s revenue for the quarter was up 18.0% compared to the same quarter last year.
+As a group, equities research analysts predict that Hudson Pacific Properties will post 2.06 EPS for the current fiscal year.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Norges Bank bought a new stake in Hudson Pacific Properties during the fourth quarter valued at about $226,268,000.
-BlackRock Inc. grew its holdings in Hudson Pacific Properties by 5.3% during the fourth quarter.
-BlackRock Inc. now owns 18,406,536 shares of the real estate investment trust’s stock valued at $454,823,000 after purchasing an additional 925,232 shares during the period.
-Weiss Multi Strategy Advisers LLC bought a new stake in Hudson Pacific Properties during the fourth quarter valued at about $5,678,000.
-Goldman Sachs Group Inc. grew its holdings in Hudson Pacific Properties by 16.0% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 5,111,677 shares of the real estate investment trust’s stock valued at $126,309,000 after purchasing an additional 706,138 shares during the period.
-Finally, Allianz Asset Management GmbH grew its holdings in Hudson Pacific Properties by 57.4% during the fourth quarter.
-Allianz Asset Management GmbH now owns 551,000 shares of the real estate investment trust’s stock valued at $13,615,000 after purchasing an additional 201,000 shares during the period.
-94.98% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. grew its stake in Hudson Pacific Properties by 5.3% in the 4th quarter.
+BlackRock Inc. now owns 18,406,536 shares of the real estate investment trust’s stock valued at $454,823,000 after acquiring an additional 925,232 shares during the last quarter.
+Norges Bank purchased a new position in Hudson Pacific Properties in the 4th quarter valued at about $226,268,000.
+State Street Corp lifted its holdings in Hudson Pacific Properties by 7.0% in the 4th quarter.
+State Street Corp now owns 7,402,689 shares of the real estate investment trust’s stock valued at $182,920,000 after purchasing an additional 485,350 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in Hudson Pacific Properties by 16.0% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 5,111,677 shares of the real estate investment trust’s stock valued at $126,309,000 after purchasing an additional 706,138 shares in the last quarter.
+Finally, Centersquare Investment Management LLC lifted its holdings in Hudson Pacific Properties by 43.6% in the 4th quarter.
+Centersquare Investment Management LLC now owns 4,391,649 shares of the real estate investment trust’s stock valued at $108,518,000 after purchasing an additional 1,332,365 shares in the last quarter.
+94.98% of the stock is currently owned by hedge funds and other institutional investors.

 Hudson Pacific Properties, Inc is a real estate company.
 It owns, operates, develops and acquires office, media, and entertainment properties.
 The company operates through two segments: Office Properties and Studio Properties.
 The Office Properties segment manages office properties located in California and Pacific Northwest.